Concise Quantum Associative Memories with Nonlinear Search Algorithm: Introduction

-The nonlinear search algorithm is based on the fact that it has been suggested that, under some circumstances, the superposition principle of quantum theory might be violated.
-In other words, sometime a quantum system might have temporal nonlinear evolution.
-Therefore, nonlinear quantum computer could solve NP-complete and even \#P problems in polynomial time argued, in 1998, Abrams and Llyod in their nowadays classic paper \cite{Abrams1998}.
-A simplified version was suggested the same year by Czachor in \cite{Czachor98}.
-Rigui \etal \cite{zhou2012} have recently proposed a model of Ventura's associative memory, which uses Binary Superposed Quantum Decision Diagram (BSQDD) as learning process and the above nonlinear algorithm of Abrams and Llyod as retrieving process, for multi-values retrieval.
-Although the learning process of their model is good, there is nevertheless some ambiguities on how evolves the memory and how the multi-values retrieval arises.
-Here, we propose a concise Nonlinear Search Algorithm for Quantum Associative Memories, with a method to retrieve one of the sought states, especially in multi-values retrieving, when a measure on the first register is done, and not on the flag qubit.
+In this paper, as the primary innovation, we propose a concise NLSA for QAM with a method to retrieve one of the sought states, especially in multi-values retrieving scheme when a measure is done only on the first register with $\mathcal{O}(c-r)$ time complexity.
+The parameters $c$ and $r$ are obtained as follow.
+If $n$ is the number of qubits of first register, $p\leq2^n$ the number of stored patterns and if the values of $t$ qubits are known (i.e., $t$ qubits have been measured or are already be disentangled to others, or the oracle acts on a subspace of $(n-t)$ qubits), then we have the number of stored patterns $q\leq p$ and the number of values $x$ for which $f(x)=1$ $m\leq q$.
+If $c=\mathtt{ceil}(\log_2{q})$ is the least integer greater or equal to $\log_2{q}$ and $r=\mathtt{int}(\log_2{m})$ the integer part of $\log_2{m}$.
 Thus, our model simplifies and generalizes that of Rigui \etal \cite{zhou2012}.
-If $n$ is the number of qubits of first register, $p\leq2^n$ the number of stored patterns, $q\leq p$ the number of stored patterns if the value of $t$ are known (i.e., $t$ qubits have been measured or are already be disentangled to others, or the oracle acts on a subspace of $(n-t)$ qubits), $m\leq q$ the number of values $x$ for which $f(x)=1$, $c=\mathtt{ceil}(\log_2{q})$, i.e., the least integer greater or equal to $\log_2{q}$, and $r=\mathtt{int}(\log_2{m})$ the integer part of $\log_2{m}$, then the time complexity of our algorithm is $\mathcal{O}(c-r)$.

-However, if the strength of the nonlinearity provides a large computational advantage, it also makes the system highly susceptible to noise, which appears as a true bottleneck that would limit the usefulness of the Nonlinear Search Algorithm.
-We attempt to investigate the effects of noise in the algorithm by considering some classes of quantum channels modeling environmentally induced noise.
+However, if the strength of the nonlinearity provides a large computational advantage, it also makes the system highly susceptible to noise which appears as a true bottleneck that may limit the usefulness of the NLSA.
+As another innovation of this paper, we investigate the effects of noise in the algorithm by considering the bit-flip quantum channel modeling environmentally induced noise.
+We assume that at most a single complete bit-flip error occurs on one of the data qubits.
 It should be noted that the problem of the influence of noise on the Grover quantum search algorithm has been extensively studied by various researchers \cite{salas,gawron}.
-For nonlinear quantum search, Meyer and Wong have take into account the effects interaction terms by using the Gross-Pitaevskii equation \cite{meyer}.